skagrawal/Udacity--SDC-ND---term-1/CarND-Advanced-Lane-Lines-P4/README.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 Code for this appears in in block 5 of Main.ipynb IPython notebook.
 I took the mean of left and right lane curve to find the center of the camera.
 Then distance from center of image and camera center is the position of the vehicle with respect to center.
-For curavature, I obtain polynomial for the lane lines in meters and use curvature finding maths formula.
+For curavature, I obtain polynomial for the left lane line in meters per pixal and use curvature finding maths formula.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.